Book Tickets Online

 Book a guided tour or self-led visit and follow in William’s footsteps, following Beckford’s Ride up to the Tower, which is now home to a museum displaying original furniture that has been found and brought back to the Tower, alongside paintings, prints and objects, illustrating his controversial life.
 You can also climb the spiral staircase to the beautiful Belvedere and experience the spectacular, panoramic views.

 The museum is located on the first floor of the tower building and access is up a flight of stairs.
 The Tower itself has 154 steps to the Belvedere at the top and one flight of stairs between the first floor and the roof terrace.
-An all-weather gravel path suitable for wheelchairs connects the tower to the grotto.
-The grotto itself is down a flight of stairs and inaccessible to wheelchairs.
+An all-weather gravel path suitable for wheelchairs connects the Tower to the Grotto.
+The Grotto itself is down a flight of stairs and inaccessible to wheelchairs.

 A limited number of accessible parking spaces are available in a small car park outside the tower building.
+The attraction also features a new disabled toilet.

 Facilities